 See, for example, Baker Hotel of Dallas, 134 NLRB 524 n.
-1 (1961) (where the respondent on cross-examination of a General Counsel witness cited a particular statement in the witness's prehearing affidavit to attack her credibility, the trial examiner properly allowed the General Counsel to introduce the entire affidavit into evidence to show the context in which the statement was made), enfd.
+1 (1961) (where the respondent on cross-examination of a General Counsel witness cited a particular statement in the witness's prehearing affidavit to attack her credibility, the trial examiner properly allowed the GC to introduce the entire affidavit into evidence to show the context in which the statement was made), enfd.
 311 F.2d 528 (5th Cir.
 1963).
-See also § 16-612, below, regarding the use of writings to refresh a witness' memory.
+See also J. G. Braun Co., 126 NLRB 368, 369 n.
+3 (1960) (holding that where the respondent on cross-examination of a GC witness had read portions of the witness's prehearing affidavit into the record to refresh his recollection, it was error for the judge to reject the GC's offer of the affidavit into evidence).